ARMmbed/mbed-os-5-docs/docs/index.md

 * Learn more about the [build tools mbed OS uses](build_tools/options.md).

-* Try one of the [advanced tutorials](advanced/intro.md), which over concepts like debugging and version control.
+* Try one of the [advanced tutorials](advanced/intro.md), which cover concepts like debugging and version control.